 However, as of January 1, 2018, China has effectively banned the import of plastic recycling for processing from Western countries.
 China's ban on plastic scraps that aren't "99.5% pure" has essentially eliminated them as a dumping ground for the world's waste (Parker, 2018).
 As a result, western countries are turning to countries like Indonesia, Thailand, Vietnam, and Malaysia as plastic waste processers, but these countries are running into capacity issues (de Freytas-Tamura, 2018).
-The disruption caused by this ban on imports will displace an estimated 111 million metric tons of plastic waste worldwide by 2030 (Brooks, Wang, and Jambeck, 2018).
-Since China stopped accepting plastic waste, Malaysia has become leading destination for waste from developed nations around the world (Parker, 2018).
+The disruption caused by this ban on imports will displace an estimated 111 million metric tons of plastic waste, Malaysia has become leading destination for waste from developed nations around the world (Parker, 2018).